-La Fonda is a lyrically-driven, indie dream pop band defined by two sisters, singer-songwriters Veronica and Valerie Topacio.
-The band explores love, longing, and loss with smart, rich vocals, reverberating, 60s surf-esque guitars, driving basslines, catchy melodies and 90s alt-rock nostalgia.
+La Fonda is a lyrically-driven indie dream pop band, defined by sister singer-songwriters Veronica and Valerie Topacio, exploring love, longing and loss with harmonically rich vocals, reverberating, 60s surf-esque guitars, driving bass lines and synths.

-The group started in the summer of 2014 around the time Veronica and Valerie began writing songs and busking at Pike Place Market.
-The sisters grew up in a musical family and singing in the living room with guitars was a regular affair.
-Magic happened when they reconnected with guitarist Jesse Cole, a long-time friend whose blue-wave guitar style mixes perfectly with their harmonies.
-The Topacio sisters and Cole then met another musical soulmate, bassist Bryan Dever.
-Soon after, Dever’s childhood friend Patrick Hodge joined the ensemble on keys/synth.
-La Fonda looks to music as a compass to help them navigate through the compounding pressures and disarray of adulthood while attempting to adapt and find their way in an all-consuming digitalized and increasingly polarized society.
+The group started in the summer of 2015 when Veronica and Valerie began writing songs and busking at Pike Place Market.
+The sisters grew up in a musical family where singing in the living room with guitars was a regular affair.
+Magic blossomed when they reconnected with guitarist Jesse Cole, friend from the past, whose blue-wave guitar style mixes perfectly with their harmonies.
+The Sisters and Cole then met their musical soulmate, bassist Bryan Dever.
+Weeks later, Bryan’s childhood friend Patrick Hodge joined the ensemble on keys/synth.
+Cemented in musical comradery, La Fonda looks to their art as a compass to help each other navigate through the compounding pressures and disarray of adulthood while attempting to adapt and find their way in an ever-consuming digitized and radically polarized society.

 Making wake in the music scenes of 12 cities last spring and building a presence in Seattle playing to sold out crowds, including at The Crocodile and Neumos, they found pathways to opportunities such as opening for national touring acts such as Snail Mail and appeared in 2018 festivals like Capitol Hill Block Party.